GoodDollar/GoodBootstrap/README.md

 # GoodBootstrap

 ## Fast bootstrap dev environment

 - install truffle
 - MS build tools/linux build tools (npm i -g --production windows-build-tols)
-- python 2.7.*
+- python 2.7.\*
 - install global ganache-cli (npm i -g ganache-cli)
 - clone the repo
 - `npm i`
-- `npx pm2 start 0` (alternatively `npm run start:blockchain` )*
+- start local blockchain `npx pm2 start ecosystem.config.js --only good-blockchain` (alternatively `npm run start:blockchain` )\*
 - wait for contracts to be deployed (`npx pm2 logs 0`)
-- `npm start` (alternatively `npm run start:all` )*
+- `npx pm2 start` (alternatively `npm run start:all` )\*

 \* If you are on windows pm2 might not be working. you can use npm run start:all as a bypass. you won't get all the goodies of pm2 but then again you chose windows:)

 - copy .env.dev to .env in packages/server and packages/dapp

 ## Using a different blockchain network

-  - contracts: add network in truffle-config.js and modify $NETWORK in .env.dev
+- contracts: add network in truffle-config.js and modify \$NETWORK in .env.dev
-  - dapp: add network in src/config/config.js and modify $NETWORK_ID in .env.dev
+- dapp: add network in src/config/config.js and modify \$NETWORK_ID in .env.dev
-  - server: add network in src/server/networks.js and modify $NETWORK in .env.dev
+- server: add network in src/server/networks.js and modify \$NETWORK in .env.dev

 <!---
 ## Decentralized network